dreger/audaciousfox.net/content/masthead.md

 ## Colophon

-Headlines and body copy are set in [Concourse](http://practicaltypography.com/concourse.html) by Matthew Butterick.
+Headlines and body copy are set in [Inter](https://rsms.me/inter/) by Rasmus Andersson

-*Previous typefaces: San Francisco, [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co, Athelas by Veronika Burian and Jose Scaglione, and [Charter](http://practicaltypography.com/charter.html) by Matthew Carter.*
+*Previous typefaces: [Concourse](http://practicaltypography.com/concourse.html) by Matthew Butterick, San Francisco, [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co, Athelas by Veronika Burian and Jose Scaglione, and [Charter](http://practicaltypography.com/charter.html) by Matthew Carter.*

-This site is hosted on [DigitalOcean](https://www.digitalocean.com), the domain is registered through [Hover](http://hover.com), and the SSL is provided by the wonderful [Let's Encrypt](https://letsencrypt.org/).
-I highly recommend any of their services.
+This site is hosted on [DigitalOcean](https://www.digitalocean.com), the domain is registered through [Hover](http://hover.com), SSL is provided by the wonderful [Let's Encrypt](https://letsencrypt.org/), and the site files generated are generated through [Hugo](https://gohugo.io/).
+I highly recommend all of the above.

-This site should look good in all modern web browsers; please let me know if it doesn't.
+This site should look good in all modern web browsers—please let me know if it doesn't.

 ## Other writers worth reading